oktadev/okta-kafka-microservices-example/README.md

 # Microservices Architecture with JHipster and Kafka

 This repository contains a microservices architecture with Kafka support and includes docker-compose configuration for running the services locally.
-The tutorial for creating this example is available on [Okta Developer Blog]().
+Please read [Communicate Between Microservices with Apache Kafka](https://developer.okta.com/blog/2022/09/15/kafka-microservices) to see how this example was created.

 **Prerequisites:**